A local landmark for more than 20 years, The Star Sydney is an integral part of the Pyrmont and Darling Harbour community.

 These projects form part of a $500 million capital works investment program across the property which include upgrades to our hotels, bars and restaurants and entertainment facilities.

 The Star also houses The Sydney Lyric.
 Opened in 1997, the 2,000-seat theatre has a history of welcoming legendary international performers such as Elton John and Al Pacino as well as hosting World Premieres of Strictly Ballroom the Musical and Dream Lover.
 With recent foyer and auditorium upgrades in excess of $18 million, this breathable theatre is a truly unique and premium venue.

-In recent years the Sydney Lyric has hosted major musicals including Broadway blockbuster, The Book of Mormon, the Australian Premiere seasons of Beautiful: The Carole King Musical and Matilda the Musical.
+In recent years the Sydney Lyric has hosted major musicals including Broadway blockbusters, Hamilton and The Book of Mormon, the Australian Premiere seasons of Beautiful: The Carole King Musical and Matilda the Musical.
 In 2019 the Sydney Lyric hosted a commercial season of the awarded Australian production Muriel’s Wedding the Musical.
-In 2021 the Sydney Lyric will host the Australian Premiere of Hamilton.

 The Star Entertainment Group announced on 5 April 2016 share sale facilities that provided eligible small shareholders the opportunity to sell their shares without incurring any brokerage or handling costs.

 Participation in the separate share sale facilities were open to eligible shareholders whose registered address was in Australia or New Zealand as at 7.00pm (Sydney time) on 29 March 2016 (Record Date) and who were:

 On 5 April 2016, eligible shareholders were sent a letter together with a Share Retention Form (for the Small Holding Sale Facility) or a Sale Instruction Form (for the Voluntary Share Sale Facility), and Terms and Conditions for the relevant share sale facility.